seara2k/HSE-PROJECT-simple-neural-network/README.md

 # EN
 University project

-Neural network to identidy numbers (with interface) to get started with machine learning
+Neural network to identidy numbers (with interface) to get started with machine learning, python(PyQt, Numpy) and making exe file from Python script

 Has 2 versions with different size of input fields